mgtools/PEbA/README.md

 **************************************************************************************************************

-This project uses Rostlab's ProtT5-XL-UniRef50 encoder (https://huggingface.co/Rostlab/prot_t5_xl_uniref50) to embed protein sequences and then calculates the cosine similarity between each residue's vector to align them using traditional sequence alignment algorithms.
-The cosine similarity scores are used in place of substitution matrices, such as BLOSUM, with the goal of producing accurate alignments for sequences that share low character identity (<35%), referred to as the "twilight zone" of protein sequence alignments.
+This project uses Rostlab's ProtT5-XL-UniRef50 encoder (https://huggingface.co/Rostlab/prot_t5_xl_uniref50) to embed protein sequences, and then calculates the cosine similarity between each residue's vector to align them using traditional sequence alignment algorithms.
+The cosine similarity scores are used in place of substitution matrices, such as BLOSUM, with the goal of producing accurate alignments for sequences that share low character identity (<20-35%), referred to as the "twilight zone" of protein sequence alignment.

+PEbA is implemented in local_PEbA.py, where it uses the Smith-Waterman 'local' algorithm to align two sequences.
-There are two implementations of PEbA, one using the Needleman-Wunsch algorithm (global_PEbA.py) and the other using the Smith-Waterman algorithm (local_PEbA.py).
-The scripts for substitution matrix based alignments are in global_MATRIX.py and local_MATRIX.py, which currently support all BLOSUM matrices and PFASUM60 for testing purposes.
+The script for substitution matrix based alignments are in local_MATRIX.py, which currently supports all BLOSUM matrices and PFASUM60 for testing purposes.

-The PEbA scripts are designed to be run from the command line.
-The following arguments are allowed, with -embed1 and -embed2 being optional arguments if the corresponding sequences from -file1 and -file2 have already been embedded and saved as a numpy array:
+The PEbA script is designed to be run from the command line.
+The following arguments are allowed, with -embed1 -embed2 being optional arguments if the corresponding sequences from -file1 and -file2 have already been been embedded and saved as a numpy array:

     -file1 <file1.fa>   : Path to first sequence fasta file